 - 3.1 Main Board Rule 8.02A states that each of the statutory securities regulator of an issuer's jurisdiction of incorporation and the statutory securities regulator of the place of central management and control must be a full signatory to the IOSCO MMOU.
 This is to enable the Securities and Futures Commission (the "SFC") to seek regulatory assistance and information from overseas statutory securities regulators to facilitate the SFC's investigations and enforcement actions where an issuer has its records, business operations, assets and management outside Hong Kong.
-Our Joint Policy Statement Regarding the Listing of Overseas Companies (27 September 2013) ("JPS") states that the statutory securities regulator of an overseas issuer's jurisdiction of incorporation must have adequate arrangements with the Securities and Futures Commission ("SFC") for regulatory co-operation7.
-This requirement is met for issuers incorporated in Singapore as the MAS is a full signatory of to the IOSCO MMOU8.
-In addition, in 1997, the MAS signed a Memorandum of Understanding with the SFC to promote mutual assistance by the exchange of information with respect to listed or traded securities on the respective exchanges (Updated in January 2022). - 3.2 If a listing applicant is incorporated in Singapore but its place of central management and control9 is elsewhere, the statutory securities regulator of that jurisdiction must also be a full signatory to the IOSCO MMOU (Updated in January 2022) similar international co-operation arrangements must generally also be in place with that jurisdiction.
+This requirement is met for issuers incorporated in Singapore as the MAS is a full signatory to the IOSCO MMOU.
+In addition, in 1997, the MAS signed a Memorandum of Understanding with the SFC to promote mutual assistance by the exchange of information with respect to listed or traded securities on the respective exchanges (Updated in January 2022). - 3.2 If a listing applicant is incorporated in Singapore but its place of central management and control is elsewhere, the statutory securities regulator of that jurisdiction must also be a full signatory to the IOSCO MMOU (Updated in January 2022).